Meet the Humans

 and made algo trading my full time focus

 My professional background is mechanical and environmental engineering.
 For over a decade I worked in the resources industry and travelled to some of the most remote parts of Australia.
 It was a job that took me to some fascinating and beautiful places.
 I learned a lot along the way and had some fun, but it was also just a job that I had essentially fallen into.
 It was never a passion.

 Several years ago, a friend introduced me to the financial markets via a ‘system’ that promised to unlock their profit potential.
 I read about market psychology and technical analysis and spent a lot of my spare time at my desk watching the markets and placing trades.

 I made some money and I lost just as much.

-But I couldn’t ignore the scientific part of my brain – that little voice in my head that asked on what basis or what evidence was there that this ‘system’ actually worked.
+But I couldn’t ignore the scientific part of my brain – that little voice in my head that demanded evidence that this ‘system’ actually worked.

 I decided to test this system for myself and devised an experiment.
-I decided that I needed to simulate the entry and exit parameters of this system and test its actual performance on as much historical market data as I could get my hands on.
+I simulated the entry and exit parameters of this system and tested its actual performance on as much historical market data as I could get my hands on.
 At the time, I didn’t know that what I had done was called a ‘backtest’, but it revealed that this system was a complete farce.

 The upside of disappointment

 As disappointing as this was, there was one hugely positive outcome of my experience: I had taught myself the basics of coding and simulation as they relate to the markets, and I had opened a door that both stimulated me intellectually and might just make me some money.
 I was completely hooked on algorithmic trading.

 I spent every spare moment learning how to write trading algorithms, researching and experimenting with different strategies and approaches.
 I delved even deeper into the world of machine learning and added multiple programming languages to my repertoire.